AntonioDA2004/clustervis/README.md

 # Step 3: Define some colors for each class (e.g., for 4 classes)
 colors = [(255, 0, 0), (0, 255, 0), (0, 0, 255), (255, 255, 0)]  # Red, Green, Blue, Yellow

-# Step 4: Declare the path to save the plot (optional)
+# Step 4: Declare a path to save the plot (optional)
 path = "/data/notebook_files" # Example path for Jetbrains Datalore
 filename = "classifier.png"